syahrulirwansyah12/msd_pose_estimation/README.md

 ### Launch file
 This stack contains several launch files as follows:
 * `imu_filter.launch` : this launch file corrects the IMU measurement by accounting for the earth's magnetic field and the robot's tilt [[1]].
-This uses "imu_filter_madgwick" node from "imu_tools" package and "hardware_state.py" node.
+This uses the "imu_filter_madgwick" node from the "imu_tools" package and the "hardware_state.py" node.

 [1]: http://wiki.ros.org/imu_tools